risc0/risc0/docs/metal-optimization-progress.md

 - The narrowed `-fno-inline` default also passed a 10-run full-suite stress loop with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`; each run passed 46/46 with the ignored Metal regression test skipped.
+- The build now has a diagnostic exact-file flag knob:
+  `RISC0_RV32IM_METAL_NOINLINE_EVAL_CHECK_PO2S=13` applies `-fno-inline` only to `eval_check_13.metal` instead of every generated eval-check kernel.
+With `RISC0_RV32IM_METAL_EVAL_CHECK=1` and `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1`, the serial rv32im prove suite passed 46/46 with one ignored regression test under that narrower `po2=13` setting.
+A larger datasheet composite probe with the same exact `po2=13` setting and CPU verifier enabled failed immediately at 16K rows in `eval_check_metal_14` (`po2 14 row 4864 col 0, 1648141424 vs 659109993`).
+  Re-running the same composite probe with `RISC0_RV32IM_METAL_NOINLINE_EVAL_CHECK_PO2S=13,14` passed first through `--max-po2 18` and then through `--max-po2 20`, covering 16K, 64K, 128K,
+  256K, 512K, and 1M rows with the direct CPU verifier enabled.
+This is useful diagnostic evidence, but it is not yet enough to narrow the production default.
+The exact `13,14` set also passed datasheet `--max-po2 18 succinct` with the direct CPU verifier enabled, producing the 64K-row succinct receipt in 5.54s.
+The voting-machine protocol example also passed under exact `13,14` with the direct CPU verifier enabled, proving and verifying the full protocol flow in 38.40s.
+The Keccak long-input example then found another required protected kernel: exact `13,14` failed in `eval_check_metal_20` (`po2 20 row 691936 col 0, 1488903 vs 1888965691`), while exact `13,14,20` passed `hash_long` in 148.27s with the direct CPU verifier enabled.
 - Full Metal eval-check is now the runtime default in this branch.
 The default full rv32im prove suite passed 46/46 with one ignored Metal regression test, and a default full-suite run with